 Simplified Enrollment

 Online open enrollment provides a more straightforward process for employees to elect and update their benefits selections.
 Staff can log into an employee self-service site and follow guided prompts that walk them through their plan options and costs.
-Some HR solutions even offer instructional information during each step to help employees make their choices.
+Some HR solutions even offer instructional information during each step to help employees choose.

 Carrier Connections